Ayushi024/Repo_java/README.md

 Ques 25:Write acode to create your own exception class.
 Create another class, inside mainmethod prompt user to enter a number if number is less than 500 throw instancesof your custom exception class.

 Ques 26:You are given two integers,a and b as input, you have to compute a/b: Ifa andbarenotbit signed integers or ifis zero, exception will occur and youhave to report it.
 Read sample Input/Output to know what to report in case ofexceptions.

+TITLE: Strings Handling and Wrapper Class

+Ques 27:Write aprogram for searching strings for the first occurrence of a character orsubstring and for the last occurrence of a character or substring

+Ques 28:Write aprogram that converts all characters of a string in capital letters.
+(UseStringBuffer to store a string).
+Don’t use inbuilt function.

+Ques 29:Write aprogram in Java to read a statement from console, convert it into upper caseand again print on console.
+(Don’t use inbuilt function)

+Ques 30:Write aprogram in Java to create a String object.
+Initialize this object with yourname.
+Find the length of your name using the appropriate String method.
+Findwhether the character ‘a’ is in your name or not; if yes find the number oftimes ‘a’ appears in your name.
+Print locations of occurrences of ‘a’ .Try thesame for different String objects

+TITLE: Wrapper Classes

+Ques 31:Write a Javacode that converts int to Integer, converts Integer to String, converts Stringto int, converts int to String, converts String to Integer converts Integer toint.

+Ques 32:Write a Javacode that converts float to Float converts Float to String converts String tofloat converts float to String converts String to Float converts Float tofloat.